The 4 Silliest Modern Hair Fads

 Popular hair styles come and go, spurred by the changing cultural climate.
 While some looks remain classic and in vogue year after year, others burn bright and flame out and when we all wake up, we realize how ridiculous we looked.
 There are a variety of reasons behind silly fad hairstyles, but while context fades, photos of you with a frizzy perm are forever.
-Here are 4 of the silliest modern fad hairstyles.
+Here are the 4 Silliest Modern Hair Fads hairstyles.

 The Hi-top Fade